LeadShuriken/file_encrypt_decrypt/README.md

   * It also stores the operation password hash which is used to facilitate the process by being converted to a [CryptoKey] (aka a 'given key') after it has been identified as the password of the encryptor.
   * As well as the encrypted file name and [Salt].

-Redis is used to allow for flat expiration times of tokens as well as because of developer convenience.
-WebWorker are used to perform the computationally expensive operations such as File Read and the actual Subtle.encrypt/decrypt.
+Redis is used to allow for flat expiration times of tokens/entries as well as because of dev. convenience.
+WebWorker are used to perform the computationally expensive operations such as File Read and the actual Subtle.encrypt/decrypt of the file data.
 </br>
 </br>